 A new Vegan Fashion Section is now available at Goshopia.com.
 Araceli Gallego, our Co-founder, knows very well how challenging can be to find sustainable goods in the Middle East.
-Therefore, she decided to launch Goshopia, as a way to create a community of consumers and designers who share the same values such as the love for the Earth and the commitment for a more sustainable lifestyle.
+Therefore, she decided to launch Goshopia, as a way to create a community of consumers and designers who share the same values such as the love for the Earth and the commitment to a more sustainable lifestyle.

-The new vegan section within the website wants to welcome the vegan community offering a selection of vegan garments that still comply with our 3S´s or core values: Slow, Sustainable and Socially Responsible.
+The new vegan section within the website wants to welcome the vegan community offering a selection of vegan garments that still comply with our 3S´s or core values: Slow, Sustainable, and Socially Responsible.
 Now vegans can wear their values without compromising their style at Goshopia.
 Mind you not all the products in Goshopia are vegan, but you can rest assured they respect one way or another Mama Earth.

 It is amazing to see how every day more and more people become aware of the need to take care of our planet and all the beings that inhabit it.

 Some may join the strikes to demand real action from governments.
 Some others use public transportation or bicycles in their daily activities.
 Others prefer to buy their groceries from local ecological producers, gather to clean the beach, or speak up about how plastic is damaging our ecosystems.
 The conscious fashionistas wear slow, sustainable, and socially responsible garments – like the ones you can find here!
 And others chose to go vegan, not only in their diet but also in everything they may consume.

 This month we wanted to join Veganuary and launch our new Vegan Fashion Section.
 What?
 You don’t know what Veganuary is?
 Read on.

 It is a growing movement that encourages people all around the world to try to be vegan for one month: January.
 Chances are that if you enjoy the change, you might introduce more plant-based food throughout the rest of the year o even shift totally to veganism.